Snipaste/feedback/docs/README.md

 [![xp](https://img.shields.io/badge/download-XP-0078d7.svg)](https://dl.snipaste.com/win-xp)

-> Snipaste may be good as a snipping tool, but it is even more professional in 'paste'.
+> Snipaste may be good as a snipping tool, but it is even more professional in 'paste'!

 > Hopefully it will boost your productivity when you get used to it.